silviot/edx-platform-wiki/How-to-Rebase-a-Pull-Request.md

 ### Fetch the latest version of master

-Your computer needs to download information from Github about the official repo, so that it knows what's on the latest version of the `master` branch.
+Your computer needs to download information from GitHub about the official repo, so that it knows what's on the latest version of the `master` branch.
 Once you've got your remote set up, this is simple.
 Run this command in your repository:

 ```shell
 $ git fetch edx